-- 1/2 cup crumbled, extra-firm (water-packed - not silken) tofu seasoned with 1/2 teaspoon granulated onion and 1/4 teaspoon salt (See note below about alternative toppings.)
+- 1/2 cup crumbled, extra-firm (water-packed - not silken) tofu seasoned with 1/2 teaspoon granulated onion and 1/4 teaspoon salt (See note above about alternative toppings.)

 - Cut a small slice off the bottoms of peppers to make a flat bottom so the peppers will stand up.
 Dice this bottom slice into small pieces.
 Set aside.

 - Slice off tops of peppers to remove the stem part.
 Dice the flesh part of the tops into small pieces.
 Add to diced pepper bottoms.

 - Heat oil in a large pan and sauté diced pepper pieces and diced onions over medium-high heat for 2 to 3 minutes or until they just begin to soften.

 - Add garlic and rice and sauté for one additional minute.

 - Stir in tomatoes, corn, olives, beans, and seasonings.
 Remove from heat.